yashsrivastavv/LaneDetectionModule/README.md

 ## Introduction

-Autonomous Driving Car is one of the most disruptive innovations in AI.
-Fuelled by Deep Learning algorithms, they are continuously driving our society forward and creating new opportunities in the mobility sector.
-An autonomous car can go anywhere a traditional car can go and does everything that an experienced human driver does.
-But it’s very essential to train it properly.
-One of the many steps involved during the training of an autonomous driving car is lane detection, which is the preliminary step.
-Today, we are going to learn how to perform lane detection using videos.
+Automatic lane detection is one of the most prudent innovations in AI.
+Which is done by Deep Learning algorithms, this lane detection algorithm help in protecting us while riding on lanes.
+This lane detection system works on image processing and edge detection process.
+The implement of lane detection is mainly used in autonomous vehicles but these vehicles need to be trained properly .
+One of the many features involved during the training of an autonomous driving car is lane detection, down are the following steps involved in lane detection system.
 ## Steps for Lane Detection
-- Capturing and decoding video file: We will capture the video using VideoCapture object and after the capturing has been initialized every video frame is decoded (i.e. converting into a sequence of images).
+- Recording and decoding video file: In this step the video will be captured using VideoCapture object and after the capturing is done every video frame is decoded (i.e. converting into a sequence of images).
 - Grayscale conversion of image: The video frames are in RGB format, RGB is converted to grayscale because processing a single channel image is faster than processing a three-channel colored image.
 - Reduce noise: Noise can create false edges, therefore before going further, it’s imperative to perform image smoothening.
 Gaussian filter is used to perform this process.
 - Canny Edge Detector: It computes gradient in all directions of our blurred image and traces the edges with large changes in intesity.
 For more explanation please go through this article: Canny Edge Detector